mrwadams/attackgen/README.md

 - Allows you to specify your organisation's size and industry for a tailored scenario.
 - Displays a detailed list of techniques used by the selected threat actor group as per the MITRE ATT&CK framework.
 - Create custom scenarios based on a selection of ATT&CK techniques.
+- 🆕 Use scenario templates to quickly generate custom scenarios based on common types of cyber incidents.
+- 🆕 AttackGen Assistant - a chat interface for updating and/or asking questions about generated scenarios.
 - Capture user feedback on the quality of the generated scenarios.
 - Downloadable scenarios in Markdown format.
-- 🆕 Use the OpenAI API, Azure OpenAI Service, Mistral API, or locally hosted Ollama models to generate incident response scenarios.
+- Use the OpenAI API, Azure OpenAI Service, 🆕 Google AI API, Mistral API, or locally hosted Ollama models to generate incident response scenarios.
 - Available as a Docker container image for easy deployment.
 - Optional integration with [LangSmith](https://docs.smith.langchain.com/) for powerful debugging, testing, and monitoring of model performance.